Microsoft Macro Assembler: History

-Versions 6.12 to 6.14 were implemented as patches for version 6.11.
-These patches changed the type of the binary to native PE format.
+Version 6.0, released in 1991, added parameter passing with "invoke" and some other high level-like constructs, in addition to the already existing high level-like records, among other things.
+Both 6.0 and 6.0B were able to be run on an 8086 processor but could generate flat 32-bit 386 code.
+In 1992, 6.1 was released, which added support for the COFF object format used by Windows NT, and removed support for OS/2.
+6.1 was built as a bi-modal binary before the Win32 API was finalized, and is incompatible with running on Windows NT due to missing exports.

+In 1993 full support for protected mode 32-bit applications and the Pentium instruction set was added.
+The 6.11 MASM binary at that time (1993) was shipped as a "bi-modal" (win32, i.e. PE) DOS-extended binary (using the Phar Lap TNT DOS extender).
+However, the setup.exe is an MZ executable so won't run under 64-bit versions of Windows, and the bi-modal ml.exe is compressed, and the decomp.exe is an NE executable, so also won't run under 64-bit versions of Windows, so you effectively need access to 32-bit Windows (or MSDOS) in order to install it.
 Version 6.11 is the last version of MASM that will run under MS-DOS.
+There were a series of patches available, up to 6.11d, that need 32-bit Windows to run, but the patched ml.exe still has the Phar Lap dos extender so can still be run under MSDOS.

 By the end of 1997, MASM fully supported Windows 95 and included some AMD-specific instructions.

 In 1999, Intel released macros for SIMD and MMX instructions, which were shortly thereafter supported natively by MASM.
 With the 6.15 release in 2000, Microsoft discontinued support for MASM as a separate product, instead subsuming it into the Visual Studio toolset.
 Though it was still compatible with Windows 98, current versions of Visual Studio were not.
 Support for 64-bit processors was not added until the release of Visual Studio 2005, with MASM 8.0.

 After 25 June 2015, there are at least three different MASMs with the version number 14.00.23026.
 In Microsoft Visual Studio 2015 Enterprise Edition, there is one "amd64_x86" ml and two ml64s, "x86_amd64" and "amd64".
 They run on different platforms targeting different platforms: